-The Real Steve's North Shore Guidebook is an art project and somewhat-satirical guide to my home turf on the north shore of Boston.
-Inspired by the recognition that we often lend faraway destinations an air of prestige that we withhold from our own neighborhoods, and modeled after a certain American tour guide with similar initials, the Real Steve's North Shore Guidebook aims to allow the reader to experience the north shore afresh and illuminate its quirks and character.
+The North Shore Guidebook is an entertaining and somewhat tongue-in-cheek guide to my home turf on the north shore of Boston.
+It provides a mix of history, oddities, and hot-takes to indulge and inform the curious traveler.
+Inspired by the recognition that we often lend faraway destinations an air of prestige that we withhold from our own neighborhoods, the North Shore Guidebook aims to allow the reader to experience the north shore afresh in all of its quirks and glory.

-Please note that this guidebook reflects a snapshot of the north shore circa summer 2019.
+Please note that this guidebook reflects a snapshot of the north shore circa fall 2022.

 I was taking a stretch break in the middle of nowhere—halfway up the east fjords of Iceland—when I watched a tour bus disembark two dozen passengers in front of a small cottage bearing a sign for “Petra’s Stone Collection.”